-Today’s the fourth day of Diwali festival and Hindu’s across the world celebrate this day by performing Govardhan Puja.
-In this post I’ll share the story of Govardhan Puja and one more story from our Puranas and my take on Govardhan Puja
+Today’s the fourth day of Diwali festival and Hindus across the world celebrate this day by performing Govardhan Puja.
+Govardhan Puja reminds me of stories I had learned during my childhood.
+In this post I’ll share those two stories and lessons from our Puranas.

-These two stories from our Purans remind us that our parents are our Mount Govardhan and our world.
-All their lives they try and protect us from all the difficulties and provide nothing but the best of means to grow and excel in our lives.
+These two stories, and lessons from our Puranas, remind us that our parents are our Mount Govardhan and our world.
+All their lives they try and protect us from all the evils and difficulties.
+They provide nothing but the best of means to grow and help us excel in our lives.
 When the whole world is performing Govardhan Puja today by circling Mount Govardhan, let’s all Thank our Parents for all the sacrifices they have made and all they have done to ensure our well being and make us what we are today.

 May God Bless everyone’s Parents!